JamesClarke01/EasyScope/README.md

 # EasyScope
-An Arduino-based GoTo telescope mount controlled with a mobile application via bluetooth.
+An Arduino-based GoTo telescope mount controlled with a mobile application via Bluetooth.